• Artificial Intelligence

 qwen2.5-coder:14b 16 GB+ RAM

-Better reasoning, complex tasks
+Better reasoning, complex multi-file tasks.

 ollama pull qwen2.5-coder:14b